EmilStenstrom/friendlybit/comments/2009-02-13-motivation-for-building-for-ie6_comments.md

   comment_author: Kumar4874
   comment_author_url: ''
   comment_content: It is important to choose right one since the first time.
 Thank
-    you for the tips. ↵Proper care will save money in long term↵<a href="http://www.fhaloanlending.com" rel="nofollow">FHA Loans</a>
+    you for the tips. \nProper care will save money in long term\n<a href="http://www.fhaloanlending.com" rel="nofollow">FHA Loans</a>
   comment_date: '2011-01-24 10:50:00'
   comment_post_ID: '430'